Windows

 Windows Defender

-Though, consider using third party anti-malware application if you
+consider using third party anti-malware application if you disable it.

 Windows Firewall

-Firewall.
-Though, consider using third party firewall (hardware, software
+Though, consider using third party firewall (hardware, software or router

 Windows Search

-advanced windows search feature with indexing (Normal search will still
+windows search feature with indexing (Normal search will still function,

 Windows Time